lsuxrstudio/xrstudioguides/ts-perforce/README.md

 <img src="https://via.placeholder.com/1000x4/45D7CA/45D7CA" alt="drawing" height="4px"/>

-### Operator 1 Shut-Down Checklist
+### Trouble Shooting Perforce

 <img src="https://via.placeholder.com/1000x4/45D7CA/45D7CA" alt="drawing" height="4px"/>

 <sub>[home](../README.md#user-content-gms2-background-tiles--sprites---table-of-contents)</sub>

-Shut-Down Procedure for Operator 1
+Trouble Shooting Perforce

 <br>

 ---

-- [ ] If weekday just double click the black button on brompton in Tessera Remote or the right button on the unit itself

-- [ ] If it is the weekend, power down the wall from the brompton then turn off the breakers

-- [ ] Log out of the operator and node 0 pc

-- [ ] Double check naming convention of all files in project and push the last changes to Perforce
+- [ ] If project files are locked and no one has them checked out in Unreal then run `p4 retype -t binary //DEPOT/...`.
+This will unlock **ALL** the files in the repo

+- [ ] If you cannot save a level while in Unreal run **Control Panel** and look for stray **Unreal** project files that are still around.

 <br><br>